krosk/fastswitch-notes/notes/11-12_november.md

 * (11) add the code to handle the suspendswitch order p7 p8 (suspend.c)
 TEST, check if the suspend suceeds or not

+### 19/11
+**Administration**
+* the advisor must be set by the jiaoxueban, not the student
+* mails sent by administration were in the spam...
+* the result of the anti-plagiarism check is on the advisor

+**observation on linux header structure**
+* we need to define specific values for one board, it is arch dependant and therefore must be put in mach directories.
+* the include directories work by layer, one on top of another. the generic layer, then the arch layer, then the plat/mach layer.
+* On ARM, <asm/...h> will point to arch/arm/include/asm/. <mach/...h> will point to arch/arm/machxxx/include/mach/.
+* we decide to put it in a file called <mach/muxos.h>, which is the deepest we can go. plat could work as well, but mach is one step deeper.
+* if no muxos.h has been placed on a target, then it will not work.

+**reimplementation**
+* 0 to 3
+* for the free_memboot command, an attempt to set a section claimed, but not orphan